Keeping Connected on the Water

 Boat Specific Considerations

-From designing your local area network to accommodate the larger size of a boat to antenna choices, this section helps you take these things into mind when selecting your setup.
+From designing your local area network to accommodate the larger footprint of a boat to antenna choices, this section helps you take these things into mind when selecting your setup.

 Boats can venture to distant lands by crossing expanses of water, this section goes over some some considerations for obtaining connectivity while out of sight of land and when anchored off foreign shores.